Akpozi/Machine_Learning_GNSS_IMU_Integration/GSDC_2022_README.md

 This is adapted from "Getting started with rtklib-py": https://www.kaggle.com/code/timeverett/getting-started-with-rtklib-py

+## NOTE:
+The GSDC_2022_rtklib_py/data/ folder should have the following subfolders:
+- GSDC_2022_rtklib_py/data/test
+- GSDC_2022_rtklib_py/data/train
+- GSDC_2022_rtklib_py/data/train_test_paths

+To get the "train" and "test" folders, download them from https://www.kaggle.com/competitions/smartphone-decimeter-2022/data and place them in their repective directory

 # Steps taken:

 ## Step 1: Retrieve base observation and satellite navigation files using